 When she’s not seeing clients, Biros enjoys dancing, live music shows, and adding to her collection of tattoos.

 By Akayla Boyd

 Amina Morrissey-Brown took a leap of faith when she quit her corporate job with Verizon in 2009.
 “When you’re not doing anything to make you happy, you burn out,” explains Morrissey-Brown.

 She began to capitalize on her passion for music.
 She immediately started investing, marketing, and building her brand.

 Now, Morrissey-Brown who is known as DJ MIM is the beat to Washington, D.C.
 Currently she is the residential DJ at Lucky Strike in Northwest D.C.
 She fills the airwaves on the Crack the Crate show every Monday from 2 to 4 p.m. on Fleet DJ Radio.
 Also, she has quickly become one of the go-to DJs for local clubs, retail stores, and universities.

 Several years ago, Morrissey-Brown and her partner Marisol started MimSol Entertainment Group with a focus on high-energy events for the sophisticated LGBTQ crowd.
 Currently, every fourth Wednesday of the month they showcase local female artists at PURE lounge.

-In addition to being a DJ, she also has a passion for combating hunger by donating her me to Will Rap 4 Food, Inc. She works with the charity group to shed a positive light on Hip-Hop while uniting artists to raise contributions towards the devastating impact of hunger.
+In addition to being a DJ, she also has a passion for combating hunger by donating her time to Will Rap 4 Food, Inc. She works with the charity group to shed a positive light on hip-hop while uniting artists to raise contributions towards the devastating impact of hunger.